 - Horn flies are tiny and look like little triangles.
 They usually hang out on shoulders and backs, but when the weather is too hot or wet, they will attack bellies.

 - Both the male and female horn fly will feed on blood.
 They prefer to eat about 30 times a DAY.
 They lay their eggs in manure and can survive the winter below a manure pile in the pasture to emerge in the spring.
 Yet another reason to pick the manure from your pastures!

 - One of the best reasons to keep cows and horses separate concerns cow feed and monensin.
 Monensin is an ingredient commonly found in cow feed, and it’s lethal for horses.

 - Without writing a zillion pages on the digestive systems of cows and horses, know this instead: the cow takes much longer to digest his roughage and has several “cycles” of digestion – like regurgitating his cud.

 - This means that cows are able to take lesser quality hay, grass, and feeds and get the maximum nutrition out.
 Horses, on the other hand, are not so efficient and need higher-quality hay.

 Adorable, yet maybe not the best pasture mate, although it could work!

-For cow feed, it’s also common for anti-coccidial medications to be added, such as monensin sodium.
-Necessary for cows, LETHAL FOR HORSES.
+- For cow feed, it’s also common for anti-coccidial medications to be added, such as monensin sodium.
+Monensin is necessary for cows, LETHAL FOR HORSES.
 Even in the tiniest of bites, your horse can have a lethal reaction and die within two days or so.
 For more on the dangers of feeding your horse with cattle feed, read this article.